Hoi An Weather: The Best Time To Visit Hoi An

 Humidity: 81% – Rain Days: 21

 Historically speaking, October contains the bulk of the rain out of the wet season, though in past years, it’s proven to be a wildcard, with some years being blessed with hot sunny days while others bring in the grip of a strong monsoon.
 If planning a trip to Hoi An, come prepared for both warm summer weather and some wind and rain to be here, or at least be on the way.
-Flooding also has the chance of occurring, which effects all riverside businesses in the Old Town.
+Flooding also has the chance of occurring, which affects all riverside businesses in the Old Town.
 However, once the water levels recede, the businesses recover right away and are open for visitors.
 Regardless of the uncertainty with the weather, tourism levels around this time are still somewhat moderate.

 High: 28°C (82°F) – Low: 22°C (71°F) – Average: 25°C (77°F)

 The amount of precipitation decreases slightly during November but not by much.
 Winter winds are more prevalent in the area and planning day trips are a definite gamble.
 Rain gear is something to consider, as well as a light jacket for the cooler evenings.
 Tourism levels remain similar to October, and flooding is still a possibility.

 High: 25°C (77°F) – Low: 20°C (84°F) – Average: 22°C (71°F)